 Located in the United States of America, South Florida is host to a tropical paradise called the city of Miami.
-Known for its exceptional standard of living and tourism, it is a destination for travelers all over the world.
+Known for its exceptional standard of living and tourism, it is a destination for travellers all over the world.
 It just so happens to be a wonderful dive destination, boasting one of the best places in Florida.

 Diving in Miami is surprisingly, unexpectedly interesting.
 Although Miami is located on the Continental United States, it’s beaches are actually a barrier island made of ancient limestone coral rock.
-Much of Florida is limestone, but this is different, because it is able to be seen underwater.
+Much of Florida is limestone, but this is different because it is able to be seen underwater.

 As the Atlantic Ocean’s waves hit the shore, lapping over and over against the white sand, it continues to shape the Florida Straits.
 This happens to be the third largest barrier reef in the world, extending all the way to the Florida Keys, providing a mammoth amount of dive sites for seeing a vast array of underwater marine life.